-Esopus, Ulster County (936.5 acres)—Located on the slopes and top of Shaupeneak Ridge, part of the Marlboro Mountains, the preserve offers a cornucopia of treats for nature lovers — wildflower-filled grasslands, woods, a waterfall and pond, stunning rock formations and an abundance of wildlife, including beaver, deer, coyotes and turkeys.
-Just as impressive are the vistas, stretching to the Hudson River and, once the leaves have fallen, the Catskill Mountains.
-(Scenic Hudson has protected farmland at the base of Shaupeneak Ridge to ensure pastoral views from the preserve remain unspoiled.)
-This splendor, combined with the rugged terrain, has made Shaupeneak Ridge one of the region's prime destinations for mountain biking and trail running.
-At whatever speed you enjoy the trails, you'll be amply rewarded.
+Esopus, Ulster County (936.5 acres) — This preserve offers a cornucopia of treats for nature lovers — wildflower-filled grasslands, woods, a waterfall and pond, stunning rock formations and an abundance of wildlife, including beaver, deer, coyotes and turkeys.
+Just as impressive are the vistas, stretching to the Hudson River and, once the leaves fall, the Catskill Mountains.
+This natural splendor, combined with the rugged terrain, makes Shaupeneak Ridge one of the region’s prime destinations for mountain biking and trail running.
+At whatever speed you go, you’ll feel amply rewarded.

-Shaupeneak Ridge is maintained in cooperation with the state Department of Environmental Conservation and the West Esopus Landowners Association.
+Shaupeneak Ridge is maintained in cooperation with the New York State Department of Environmental Conservation and the West Esopus Landowners Association.

 - Dog walking on leash

 - Wildlife watching

 PLEASE NOTE: Mountain bikers must yield to hikers.
 Hikers have the right-of-way over mountain bikes.